 - A minimum of one year of experience in an acute care setting as a professional registered nurse (two years preferred in an adult ICU setting)

-- Current ACLS, BLS, PALS and CCRN certifications
+- Proof of Current ACLS, BLS, PALS and CCRN certifications

 - A personal interview